 What will my child experience in Collective Worship at Bures?

 As a Church of England School, Collective Worship is at the heart of school life.
 It happens every day, in a range of different forms, which give all children an opportunity to learn, celebrate and respond to our Christian Values drawn from the Bible.
-Collective Worship songs are sung about God’s character or what he has done for us.
-Where possible they are linked to the value to help the children further reflect on its meaning.
+The children are encouraged to participate and take part in leading acts of collective worship wherever possible.
+They particularly enjoy leading our Tea Spoon (TSP) prayers – T – Thank you / S – Sorry / P – Please.